georgid/turkish-makam-lyrics-2-audio-test-data/readme.txt

 quiet accompaniment

 nihavent--sarki--aksak--bakmiyor_cesm-i--haci_arif_bey/04_Hamiyet_Yuceses_-_Bakmiyor_Cesm-i_Siyah_Feryade
-nice voice, bad quality, with gazel. gazel used for training
+nice voice, bad quality, with gazel. gazel used for adaptation

 nihavent--sarki--aksak--gel_guzelim--faiz_kapanci/18_Munir_Nurettin_Selcuk_-_Gel_Guzelim_Camlica'ya
 nice voice, bad quality, with gazel. gazel part used for training

 ---------------------------

+acemkurdi--sarki--agiraksak--sevdi_gonlum--nikogos_aga/Hafiz_Kemal_Bey--Vasfini_Bu_Resme_Tertip_Ettiler
+rec quality is so bad, that lyrics in some parts of vocal are unintelligible

 hicaz--sarki--aksak--gulsen-i_husnune--rifat_bey/05_Aziz_Turk_Sanat_Muzigi_Grubu_-_Gulseni_Husnune_Kimler_Variyor
-female choir all the time, but quiet accomapniment
+female choir all the time,  two vocals: one with echo of the second: check channels. but quiet accomapniment

 huseyni--sarki--turkaksagi--hicran_oku--sevki_bey/01_Koro_-_Hicran_Okur_Sinem_Deler
 male and female voice in octave in whole song

-huseyni--sarki--musemmen--hem_cemalin--zeki_duygulu/Koro--Canli Fasil 8- Huseyni
+huseyni--sarki--musemmen--hem_cemalin--zeki_duygulu/Koro--Canli_Fasil_8-Huseyni--Hem_Cemalin
-male and female voice in octave in whole song a lot of vibrato
+female voice and choir behind in whole song, but female is predominant a lot of vibrato

 nihavent--sarki--aksak--bakmiyor_cesm-i--haci_arif_bey/15_Koro_-_Bakmiyor_Cesm-i_Siyah_Feryade
 choir all the time, hard one

 -----------
 Scores are in symbTr format.